tamarin-prover/tamarin-prover/src/009_advanced-features.md

 Advanced Features
 =================

-Here we discuss advanced features for advanced users.
+We now turn to some of Tamarin's more advanced features.
-Namely manual proofs, custom
-heuristics, encoding tricks, induction, channel models, internal preprocessor, and how to do timings
+We cover manual proofs, custom heuristics, encoding tricks, induction, channel models, internal preprocessor, and how to measure the time needed for proofs.

 Manual Exploration using GUI
 ----------------------------